 To accomplish anything in life, we need a plan.
 Planning for a goal affords us the direction that we need to make consistent progress.
 To successfully clear an examination or course, too, you need a plan to get started; This holds true for school and university examinations as well as competitive examinations like NEET and IIT-JEE or professional examinations like CA, CMA, and CS.
-In this article, we’ll help you create a study plan for CMA and also provide a standardized, generic CMA Study Plan 2019 2020.
+In this article, we’ll help you create a study plan for CMA and also provide a standardized, generic CMA Study Plan for 2021 exam attempts.

 Are you preparing for the CMA examination?
 If yes, then this article details a reliable CMA study plan that you can use to make the most of the 4-5 months that you have at the moment before the examinations in June come up.

 A study plan is only as effective as long as it’s followed; make sure you check out how to clear the CMA exam in the first attempt before we proceed in this article to ensure that you have the right mindset for the CMA examination.
 Additionally, you must: